Blackhawks beat Stars 4-2 in fans’ return to United Center

-CHICAGO (AP) — Alex DeBrincat scored two more goals, Kevin Lankinen made 37 saves and the Chicago Blackhawks welcomed fans back to the United Center with a 4-2 victory over the Dallas Stars on Sunday night.
+DeBrincat scored two more goals, Kevin Lankinen made 37 saves and the Blackhawks welcomed fans back to the United Center with a 4-2 victory over the Dallas Stars on Sunday night.

+“It’s a lot of fun when they’re in the building,” DeBrincat said.
+“You can see that energy we have a little bit more of.
+I think we were all excited to play today.
+It’s good to have them back.”

 Chicago hosted a crowd of 3,820 for its first home game with fans in almost 14 months.
 It was the last U.S.-based NHL team to open its doors to the public during the COVID-19 pandemic.